Etilaleo/Realtime-Chat-App/README.md

 ![](app/src/main/res/drawable-v24/screenshot4.jpg)

 ## Acknowledgments
-I'm am grateful to God for the grace to be consistent in this work and also to my parents and friends, that's support me in this journey
+I'm am grateful to God for the grace to be consistent in this work and also to my parents and friends, that has supported me on this journey